andywar65/pymba/README.md

 The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
 On some mobiles the image will be split in two, with stereoscopic effect.
 You will need one of those cardboard headgears to appreciate the effect.
 Press `ESC` to exit fullscreen mode.
 On laptops, if you want to look around, you have to press and drag the mouse.
 To move around press the `W-A-S-D` keys.
 On some mobiles you literally walk to explore the model, but I've never experienced that.
 Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
 Modifications can be saved to HTML files.

+### BIM standard blocks

+BIM standard blocks are recognized as real life building elements.
+By now we have only the `Wall` BIM element.
+It behaves pretty much as a box, but attributes are different: wall `type` and inside, outside, right and left `finishing`.

+Wall types are defined in the backend as `PYMba Wall Pages`.
+Creating a new wall type requires Title, Intro, Image (is it a pattern?) and Color.
+You can then add as many wall layers to the wall type as you want.
+Layers require a material, a thickness (in centimeters) and a weight in kilograms per square meter.

 ### Next improvements

 Add a Wall standard block and models for walls and wall finishing.